 The problem with eyewitness reports is that they are very unreliable.
 In most cases there is no doubt that the eyewitness saw "something unusual", but exactly what they saw can not be verified.
 Because it can not be verified, there is no reason to assign the phenomena with being extraterrestrial in origin.

-1947 The Roswell Incident is an alleged coverup of a crash landing by an alien flying saucer in Roswell New Mexico.
+1947 The Roswell Incident is an alleged cover up of a crash landing by an alien flying saucer in Roswell New Mexico.
 Wikipedia has a good page about this topic.
 The thing about the Roswell Incident is that the official version of events, that it was a weather balloon, was widely accepted until the late 1970's when UFO researchers found a few anomalies in the official story and decided that therefore "it must have been aliens".
 In the 1990's the Air Force released declassified information about the incident explaining that it wasn't actually an ordinary weather balloon.
 The secret nature about the actual situation, Project Mogul, goes a long way towards explaining the anomalies that the UFO researchers attributed to aliens.
-Of course, UFO enthusiasts will counter by arguing that the new information is just to cover up the actual events, but again there is no evidence for this accusation - just a desire to believe.
+Of course, UFO enthusiasts will counter by arguing that the new information is just to cover up the actual events.
+Again there is no evidence for this accusation - just a desire to believe.

 1961 Betty and Barney Hill are widely credited with being the first people abducted by aliens to gain worldwide attention.
 In searching through the literature on this case there seems to be much back and forth about the credibility of the couple.
-It's another minefield of information, but once more the whole case is relying on nothing but human memory (or imagination).
-There is once again no hard evidence that anything occurred on the night in question.
+It's another minefield of information, but once again, the whole case is relying on nothing but human memory (or imagination).
+There is no hard evidence that anything occurred on the night in question.

 Given that intelligent extraterrestrial life probably does exist, the real question is whether they could ever visit us.

 Many people believe that the universe is simply too large and the distances involved preclude the possibility of travel between the stars within our own galaxy, let alone between galaxies.
 Whilst it is generally accepted that faster than light travel is not possible, this only takes into consideration our own limited understanding of everything.
-Can we really say that a civilization that may have existed for 100,000 years or more would not be able to overcome some of the hurdles that we think are insurmountable?
+Can we really say that a civilisation that may have existed for 100,000 years or more would not be able to overcome some of the hurdles that we think are insurmountable?
 See this excellent article on the topic of interstellar travel by physicist and futurist Michio Kaku.

-Something else to consider is that if extraterrestrials are indeed visiting us, why are they being so damned secretive about it?
+Another thing to consider is that if extraterrestrials are indeed visiting us, why are they being so damned secretive about it?
 It's an awfully long way for them to come if they are just going to hide out in the clouds or to only appear for blurry pictures by people with malfunctioning cameras or shaky hands.

-There are definitely some very interesting reports out there, and I have seen a UFO myself, but a UFO is nothing more than something in the air that is unidentified.
+There are definitely some very interesting reports, and I have seen a UFO myself, but a UFO is nothing more than something in the sky that is unidentified.
 The UFO I saw appeared to be a meteor entering the atmosphere, but to my knowledge meteors don't perform a zigzag across the sky.
 This encounter isn't documented anywhere other than emails I sent to two UFO research organisations after the encounter.
 I would be interested to know whether my current recollection of the event has changed from the report I sent to UFORQ.
 To my knowledge, UFORQ didn't publish it.
 It probably wasn't exciting enough.
 If anyone does have an explanation as to what could possibly look like a meteor tracing out a reversed letter "Z" I would be delighted to hear it.